-4. Select a language from the list and click the OK button.
+3. Select a language from the list and click the OK button.

 Some firewall software, such as Comodo, blocks NETGEAR USB Control Center from accessing the USB printer.
-If you do not see the USB printer displayed in the screen, you can disable the firewall temporarily to allow the utility to work.
+If you do not see the USB printer displayed, you can disable the firewall temporarily to allow the utility to work.